ElectronicCats/flipper-addons/README.md

-# Flipper shields Electronic Cats
+# Electronic Cats Flipper shields 😼 :dolphin:

-  Our collection of addons for Flipper, electronic boards that add extra functions to the most famous hacking board.
+This repository contains a collection of our addons for Flipper, the open-source hardware platform for hacking and security research.

 ## Working
 - Marauder Magspoof